New pet urgent care coming to Fort Wayne

 FORT WAYNE, Ind.
-(WANE) – Northeast Indiana Veterinary Emergency Specialty Hospital is opening up a new urgent care for your pets on Saturday, June 25th from 10 am- 12pm.
+(WANE) – Northeast Indiana Veterinary Emergency Specialty Hospital is opening up a new urgent care for your pets on Saturday from 10 a.m. to 12 p.m.

 The new Urgent Care facility is intended to treat pets with minor injuries or concerns in a more timely manner.
 With wait times up to 6 hours for immediate care, this new building will alleviate wait times and help get patients in quicker.